-So who are the modern day Gentiles for you?
+So who are the modern-day Gentiles for you?
 Those who are outside of the Christian faith.
 And not just outside of it.
 But seemingly so far outside that God could never reach them.

 You may not consciously think of any others in those terms.
-But I have to confess that when I see people rioting in the streets, burning and looting, that I am somewhat judgmental.
+But I have to confess that when I see people rioting in the streets, burning, and looting, I am somewhat judgmental.
 There are others whose lifestyles would seem to remove them far from the love of God.
-And still others whose anti-God rhetoric would appear to make them more objects of God’s wrath than of his love.
+And others whose anti-God rhetoric would appear to make them more objects of God’s wrath than of his love.

 But all of those are just my limited human judgment.
 The lesson Peter learned, and that speaks to me from this passage, is that God cares about everyone.
 Even the Gentiles in my life.
 And if God loves and cares about them, who am I to tell God that he is mistaken?
 My more appropriate response is to also demonstrate God’s love toward them.